Abelmoschus esculentus

 Life cycle: Annual

-Okra was almost certainly first brought to this continent by enslaved African people — and the oral tradition of their descendants recounts women braiding seeds of important crops like okra into their hair before the perilous and terrifying journey across the ocean.
-Mirroring the severing of family ties and ancestral connection forced on African people stolen into slavery, we can't say more about this okra's history other than what we've recounted above, but we still treat it as a sacred ancestral variety and believe it is due the same respect as ancestral varieties with more clear of a provenance.
-If anyone has more details about 'Moody Family' okra, we would certainly appreciate learning them.
+Okra was almost certainly first brought to this continent by enslaved African people.
+The oral tradition of their descendants recounts women braiding seeds of important crops like okra into their hair before the horrific journey across the ocean.
+Mirroring the severing of family ties and ancestral connections forced on African people stolen into slavery, we know nothing of where exactly this okra originated or by whom it was developed or grown.
+But we do know that it's a little-known species called Abelmoschus caillei — and not the typical okra species, Abelmoschus esculentus.

-Our seed this year was grown by the great Amirah Mitchell of Sistah Seeds in Emmaus, Pennsylvania.
+This year's crop of seed was grown by the great Amirah Mitchell of Sistah Seeds in Emmaus, Pennsylvania.

 GROWING TIPS: Start indoors around last frost date and transplant when soil warms up, around the same time you would put tomatoes into the ground.
 Harvest pods before they reach full-size to prevent them from getting woody or fibrous.